feross/SpoofMAC/README.md

 Instead of doing that, just run this Python script and change your MAC address in one command. *Now for Windows and Linux, too!*

+**Note for Windows 10:** While it may appear that this script does not work anymore, it does.
+The reason for this is that the change only appears in the Network Adapter properties in the Control Panel.
+Commands such as getmac or ipconfig will still show the original MAC address even though it has been changed.

+To see this for yourself, follow the below steps:

+1. Open Control Panel
+2. Click 'Network and Internet'
+3. Click 'Network and Sharing Center'
+4. On the panel to the left, click 'Change adapter settings'
+5. A new window will appear showing all of the network adapters.
+Right-click the one that is currently active/enabled, and click 'Properties'
+6. Near the top, click the button that says 'Configure'
+7. Another window will open.
+At the top, click the 'Advanced' tab.
+8. In the list to the left, select either 'Network Address' or 'Locally Administered Address'.
+This will depend on your system.
+You should see your MAC address in the text box to the right.
+This MAC address should change when you run this script on Windows 10.
+If the text box is empty and 'Not Present' is selected, run the script once to generate a new MAC address and follow the above steps.
+The 'Value' checkbox should now be selected and there should be a new MAC address in the text box.

 ## Installation

 You can install from [PyPI](https://pypi.python.org/pypi/SpoofMAC/) using `pip` or `easy_install`: